Cowell, Mark W. A Reference Grammar of Syrian Arabic. University of Michigan Press, 1964. GoogleBooks

 Text and audio; one of the best resources for improving your pronunciation.
 Hearing an American and a Syrian take turns just pronouncing /t/ and /d/ definitely helped me.

-On the continuum between fus7a and amiyya, this blog is willing to look at the most informal sources possible like memes and morbid/dirty jokes – which they then analyze in a very meticulous and effective way!
+On the continuum between fus7a and amiyya, this blog is willing to look at the most informal sources possible like memes and morbid/dirty jokes – which they then analyze very meticulously.

 Defense Language Institute: Phone conversations in Levantine Arabic